The Definitive Guide to Japanese Knotweed (2017 Edition)

 Similarly to Japanese knotweed, Glyphosate can be used for chemical control.

-Digging it out prior to it setting seed is the most environmentally friendly way of control.
+Cutting the flower heads or pulling up the stems prior to it setting seed is the most environmentally friendly way of control.

 4. It’s an offence to buy or sell New Zealand pigmyweed